millerk22/emc2-labs/EMC2-Labs-Fall/lab09.rst

     x^{k+1} = D^{-1} ( \mathbf{b} - (L + U)x^{k} )

-If we generalize this formula to a 2x2 matrix we get the formula
+If we generalize this formula to a :math:`2 \times 2` matrix we get the formula

 .. math::